fishinwind/workshop/rst/Syllabus.rst

 data, aligning sequences to a reference genome, generating coverage plots and displaying them in the UCSC Genome Browser.

-In the second session (6 weeks), we focus on specific analyses used in ENCODE project, including ChIP-seq, DNase I footprinting, mRNA-seq and genome sequencing to identify single nucleotide and structural variants.
+In the second block, we focus on specific analyses used in ENCODE project, including ChIP-seq, DNase I footprinting, mRNA-seq and genome sequencing to identify single nucleotide and structural variants.
-This class is taught from the standpoint of an experimentalist with practical goals (e.g. to interpret the results of a sequencing-based experiment and gain biologically meaningful insight).

 Course Credits
 --------------